psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 - pipeline.id: main
   path.config: "/etc/logstash/conf.d/*.conf"
 ```
 You can have one 'big' .conf configuration file, or you can separate them in multiple .conf configuration files.
-I have them separated:
+You will see I have some separated, and one joined:

-Input file: ```/etc/logstash/conf.d/01-inputs.conf```
+Input file: `/etc/logstash/conf.d/01-inputs.conf`
 ```
 elk@stack:~$ more /etc/logstash/conf.d/01-inputs.conf
 input {